brandon-d-logan/random-pizza/README.md

 11/13/2015

 Authored initial script.
-Published on pastebin (https://pastebin.com/FdBRuZpD) I have compiled a handy little bookmarklet to run the script without opening up the console.
+Published on pastebin (https://pastebin.com/FdBRuZpD)

 8/5/2017

 Set up repository to share with friends.
-Bookmarklet created so console is no longer needed to execute.
+Compiled a handy little bookmarklet to run the script without opening up the console.